manymoments/manymoments.github.io/_posts/2020-09-13-synchronous-consensus-omission-faults.markdown

 ---
-title: 'Commit-Notify: Synchronous Consensus with Omission Faults'
+title: 'Using the Commit-Notify Paradigm for Synchronous Consensus with Omission Faults'
 date: 2020-09-13 12:09:00 -07:00
 published: false
 author: